MrMM7/tgju-api/README.md

 ## Disclaimer

-This package scrapes data from tgju.org.
-Use at your own risk.
-I The developers am not responsible for any financial decisions made using this data.
-Always verify rates with official sources before making transactions.
+This package scrapes data from [tgju.org](https://tgju.org).
+Use it at your own risk.
+I The developer am not responsible for any financial decisions made based on this data.
+Always verify rates with official sources before making any transactions.

+Please use this tool responsibly.
+Excessive requests or abuse may result in tgju.org generously gifting you with an **IP ban**.